Superman: Last Son of Earth: Sequel

 The sequel Superman: Last Stand on Krypton was released in 2003, also written by Steve Gerber and art by Doug Wheatley.
 The story picks up 10 years after Superman: Last Son of Earth.

 In other comics

 The premise of Superman becoming a Green Lantern on Krypton was visited in mainstream continuity.
-In JLA #8-9, the supervillain known as the Key traps the Justice League in their own private dreamworlds using a neural virus.
-In Superman's mind, he was born and raised on a Krypton that had not exploded.
+In JLA #8-9, the Key traps the Justice League in dream worlds using a neural virus.
+In Superman's mind, he was born and raised on a Krypton that never exploded.
 One day he discovered the dying Green Lantern Tomar-Re crashed on Krypton.
-Tomar gave Superman his power ring and named him the Green Lantern of Sector 2813.
-In this fake reality Superman was able to use his ring to trap criminals in the Phantom Zone.
+Tomar-Re gave Superman his power ring and named him the Green Lantern of Sector 2813.